peeveen/beatprompter/docs/README.md

 4. If BeatPrompter successfully connects to your storage, then all being well, you should see a folder browser.
 Browse to the location where your files are stored and press OK.
 5. BeatPrompter can now download your data.
 From the main app menu, select `Synchronize Files` from the menu.
 The amount of time that this process takes will depend on the type of storage that you are using, and the volume of data and the speed of the connection.

-> **Note that, if using Google Drive, your song files don’t have to be stored as .txt, or .chopro, or any particular text format.** Any format that can be interpreted as text can be used, including the Google Docs format.
+> ℹ️ **Note that, if using Google Drive, your song files don’t have to be stored as .txt, or .chopro, or any particular text format.** Any format that can be interpreted as text can be used, including the Google Docs format.
 This format is particularly useful, as you can create and edit these files directly in the Google Drive app.
 Also, if you find the `{tags}` and annotations annoying when you are simply sight-reading your files, you can reduce their size to near-zero, or change their color to white/near-white so that they are largely invisible: BeatPrompter will still see them!

-> In Dropbox and OneDrive, your song files must be plain text (.txt) files.
+> ⚠️ In Dropbox and OneDrive, your song files must be plain text (.txt) files.

 Once all the data has been downloaded, the BeatPrompter app will scan the downloaded files and present you with a list of usable songs.

-Note that song files that do not contain a title (specified with `{title}` or `{t}`) will not be listed.
+> ⚠️ Note that song files that do not contain a title (specified with `{title}` or `{t}`) will **not** be listed.

 ## Single File Refresh